JavonDavis/Android-View-Controller/README.md

 # Android View Controller

 An Android library for cycling through views using animations.
-The library provides 2 animations as built it animations, a flip animation and a fade animation.
+The library provides 2 animations as built in animations: a flip animation and a fade animation.

 Examples of how to use the library have been provided in the example module, you can build and run the app to see it in action.